Cray-HPE/docs-csm/070-USP-INSTALL-WORKAROUNDS.md

    *This will take a little bit of time, so don't panic.**
    3.  ncn-s# for i in {g..n}; do sgdisk --zap-all /dev/sd$i; done.

-   **This will vary node to node and you should use lsblk to identify all drives available to ceph**
+   **This will vary node to node and you should use lsblk to identify all drives available to Ceph**

    >**Manually create OSDs on the problematic nodes**
    >ncn-s# for i in {g..n}; do ceph-volume lvm create --data /dev/sd$i  --bluestore; done

    **ALL THE BELOW WORK WILL BE RUN FROM NCN-S001**

    1. Verify the /etc/cray/ceph directory is empty.
 If there are any files there then delete them
    2. Put in safeguard
         - Edit /srv/cray/scripts/metal/lib.sh
        - Comment out the below lines